bioconda/bioconda-recipes/docs/source/updating.rst

 The components
 ~~~~~~~~~~~~~~

-The `bioconda_utils.update.Recipe` object contains logic for finding and
+The `bioconda_utils.recipe.Recipe` object contains logic for finding and
 replacing text that may contain version information (such as within ``package:``
 and ``source:`` sections or Jinja set statements), for resetting build numbers,
 and for reading and writing recipes.
 Notably, reading and writing recipes here